Overview

 Name Description Key size Reference

-RSA Rivest-Shamir-Adleman algorithm 1024 bits IEEE P1363: Standard Specifications for Public Key Cryptography
+RSA Rivest-Shamir-Adleman algorithm up to 4096 bits IEEE P1363: Standard Specifications for Public Key Cryptography

 EC-167 Elliptic Curve Cryptography over the field